 The Stage Management Team is responsible for keeping the Production running on schedule.
 Under an Equity contract the Stage Manager is responsible for outlining the overall schedule as well as a daily call.
-At UW-L the Stage Managers are not generally responsible for creating schedules but they are responsible for disseminating and implementing the details to the cast and production team.
+At UWL the Stage Managers may not be responsible for creating schedules but they are always charged with disseminating and implementing the details to the cast and production team.